Divorce: what are the rules for the division of the spouses' property?

 In the event of divorce, each spouse repossesses his or her own property.
 The common property must be shared by half between spouses.

-To share, you have to make the liquidation, i.e quantify the assets (including debts) of the spouses to determine the value of the share to be returned to each of them.
+To share, you have to make the liquidation, i.e quantify the assets (including debts) of the spouses to determine the share value to go back to each one of them.

 According to this calculation, a value sharing must be done.
 This sharing is a global operation that covers the entire assets of the spouses (movable property, immovable property, money, etc.).